-The interest rate on an ARM is made up of two parts: the index and the margin.
-The index is a measure of interest rates generally, and the margin is an extra amount that the lender adds above the index.
+The index The interest rate on an ARM is made up of two parts: the index and the margin.
+The index is a measure of interest rates generally, and the margin is an extra amount that the lender adds.
 Your payments will be affected by any caps, or limits, on how high or low your rate can go.
-If the index rate moves up, your interest rate will also go up in most circumstances, and you will probably have to make higher monthly payments.
+If the index rate moves up, so does your interest rate in most circumstances, and you will probably have to make higher monthly payments.
 On the other hand, if the index rate goes down, your monthly payment could go down.
 Not all ARMs adjust downward, however-be sure to read the information for the loan you are considering.
 Lenders base ARM rates on a variety of indexes.
-Among the most common indexes are the rates on one-year constant-maturity Treasury (CMT) securities, the Cost of Funds Index (COFI), and the London Interbank Offered Rate (LIBOR).
+Among the most common indexes are the rates on 1-year constant-maturity Treasury (CMT) securities, the Cost of Funds Index (COFI), and the London Interbank Offered Rate (LIBOR).
 A few lenders use their own cost of funds as an index, rather than using other indexes.
 You should ask what index will be used, how it has fluctuated in the past, and where it is published-you can find a lot of this information in major newspapers and on the Internet.

-To help you get an idea of how to compare different indexes, the following chart shows a few common indexes over an 11-year period (2003-2013).
-As you can see, some index rates tend to be higher than others, and some change more often than others.
+To help you get an idea of how to compare different indexes, the following chart shows a few common indexes over an 11-year period (1996-2008).
+As you can see, some index rates tend to be higher than others, and some change more often.
+But if a lender bases interest-rate adjustments on the average value of an index over time, your interest rate would not change as dramatically.

-3.4 The margin

-To set the interest rate on an ARM, lenders add a few percentage points to the index rate, called the margin.
-The amount of the margin may differ from one lender to another, but it usually stays the same over the life of the loan.
+The margin To set the interest rate on an ARM, lenders add a few percentage points to the index rate, called the margin.
+The amount of the margin may differ from one lender to another, but it is usually constant over the life of the loan.
 The fully indexed rate is equal to the margin plus the index.
-For example, if the lender uses an index that currently is 4 percent and adds a 3 percent margin, the fully indexed rate would be

-Index 4%

-Margin 3%

-Fully indexed rate 7%

-If the index on this loan rose to 5 percent, the fully indexed rate at the next adjustment would be 8 percent (5 percent + 3 percent).
-If the index fell to 2 percent, the fully indexed rate at adjustment would be 5 percent (2 percent + 3 percent).

-Some lenders base the amount of the margin on your credit record- the better your credit, the lower the margin they add-and the lower the interest you will have to pay on your mortgage.
-The amount of the margin could also be based on other factors.
+If the initial rate on the loan is less than the fully indexed rate, it is called a discounted index rate.
+For example, if the lender uses an index that currently is 4% and adds a 3% margin, the fully indexed rate would be Index 4% + Margin 3% Fully indexed rate 7% If the index on this loan rose to 5%, the fully indexed rate would be 8% (5% + 3%).
+If the index fell to 2%, the fully indexed rate would be 5% (2% + 3%).
+Some lenders base the amount of the margin on your credit record-the better your credit, the lower the margin they add-and the lower the interest you will have to pay on your mortgage.
 In comparing ARMs, look at both the index and margin for each program.

-If the initial rate on the loan is less than the fully indexed rate, it is called a discounted (or "teaser") index rate.
-Many ARM loans offer a discounted index rate until the first adjustment period, but some ARM loans have an initial rate that is higher than the fully indexed rate.

-Ability to repay: When you apply for a loan, lenders are generally required to collect and verify enough of your financial information to determine you have the ability to repay the loan.
+No-Doc/Low-Doc Loans When you apply for a loan, lenders usually require documents to prove that your income is high enough to repay the loan.
 For example, a lender might ask to see copies of your most recent pay stubs, income tax filings, and bank account statements.

-Lenders are generally required to consider your ability to repay the loan based on the fully indexed rate, or the highest rate you will be expected to pay in the first five years of the loan.

-3.5 Interest-rate caps

-An interest-rate cap places a limit on the amount your interest rate can increase.
-Interest-rate caps come in two versions:
+In a "no-doc" or "low-doc" loan, the lender doesn't require you to bring proof of your income, but you will usually have to pay a higher interest rate or extra fees to get the loan.
+Lenders generally charge more for no-doc/low-doc loans.
+Interest-rate caps An interest-rate cap places a limit on the amount your interest rate can increase.
+Interest caps come in two versions: